alko89/rusty_magnets/README.md

 ## Running

-**Before running, building, or testing this example, you'll need to ensure the following:**
+**Before running, building, or testing, you'll need to ensure the following:**

   1. A SQLite database file with the proper schema is present.

-    On a Unix machine or with bash installed, you can simply run the `boostrap.sh` script to create the database.
-The script installs the `diesel_cli` tools if they're not already installed and runs the migrations.
-    The script will output a `DATABASE_URL` variable.

-    You can also run the migrations manually with the following commands:

     ```
     cargo install diesel_cli                      # install diesel CLI tools